Muhammad-Ahsan-Rasheed/Detection-Prototype-of-Anti-Pakistan-Text-using-ML/README.md

 # Detection-Prototype-of-Anti-Pakistan-Text-using-ML

+# Objective
+Our objective was to develop a prototype which'll be able to detect Anti State text using Machine Learning based on data we provided as Training Data.

 # Data Collection
 The model is trained using data scrapped from twitter using twint library The data is labeled 0 and 1 , 1 represents Anti State tweet and 0 represents Not Anti State tweets.